jared201/intro-to-heroku/hooks/README.md

 * CORDOVA_VERSION - The version of the Cordova-CLI.
 * CORDOVA_PLATFORMS - Comma separated list of platforms that the command applies to (e.g.: android, ios).
-* CORDOVA_PLUGINS - Comma separated list of plugin IDs that the command applies to (e.g.: org.apache.cordova.file, org.apache.cordova.file-transfer)
+* CORDOVA_PLUGINS - Comma separated list of plugin IDs that the command applies to (e.g.: org.apache.cordova.js.file, org.apache.cordova.js.file-transfer)
 * CORDOVA_HOOK - Path to the hook that is being executed.
-* CORDOVA_CMDLINE - The exact command-line arguments passed to cordova (e.g.: cordova run ios --emulate)
+* CORDOVA_CMDLINE - The exact command-line arguments passed to cordova.js (e.g.: cordova.js run ios --emulate)

-If a script returns a non-zero exit code, then the parent cordova command will be aborted.
+If a script returns a non-zero exit code, then the parent cordova.js command will be aborted.

 ## Writing hooks